 Discharge the TEAL content out of the line section and blow it with network nitrogen through the line to T-103.

 Scrub this line section with Vaseline oil.
-This requires start-up of pump P-102 and suction of fresh oil from tank T-104, the scrubbing oil amount is counted through counter FQI 1303.
+This requires start-up of pump P-102 and suction of fresh oil from tank T-104, the scrubbing oil amount is counted through counter FI 1303.
 Scrub this line section by opening the scrubbing valve purposely designed for and recirculating the exhaust oil to tank T-103.

-Check through FQI 1303 that the oil amount be at least 10 times of the volume of the line.
+Check through FI 1303 that the oil amount be at least 10 times of the volume of the line.

 To replace the cylinder, carefully disconnect the flanged couplings and mount the blind flanges on both the cylinder valves and the nitrogen and Teal line valves.